ppdebreuck/modnet/README.md

 <a name="documentation"></a>
 ## Documentation
-The MODNet package is built around two classes: `MODData` and `MODNetModel`.
+The two main classes, `MODData` and `MODNetModel`, are detailed here.

 <a name="moddata"></a>
 ### MODData